Determine R and S Configurations

 aka: The Rock-On Method - Determining Absolute Configuration with Maximum Separation

 Named due to Avril Lavigne's arrangement of her hand and fingers forming the Rock-On hand

 Authors name: Timothy (Tim) McLaurin

 Institutional Addresses: Independent Work - Earned 430 semester hours, at nine (9) Universities, over a 26 year 4

-month span, from age 18 to age 44

-A bit of Trivia: The 430 semester hours I earned is claimed as the United States and World Record, is it?
+month span from age 18 to age 44.
+A bit of Trivia: The 430 semester hours I earned is claimed

-nine (9) different universities, is claimed as the current
+nine (9) different universities, is claimed as the current United States and World Record, is it?

 Beginning students have found it confusing and difficult to determine the 'Absolute Configuration' of a stereocenter when the lowest priority group is not directed

 away.
 Students' attempts to mentally rotate the structure, in order to view the three highest priorities and thus determine 'Absolute Configuration', has been

 described as traumatizing by students.
 The ability to mentally visualize and rotate a chemical structure takes practice, usually requiring a model.
 The authors

 of every chemistry textbook, college and high school level, have written in their textbooks, practice with a model.
 All college chemistry professors and high school

 elements bonded to it.
 The following method, is the first method to specifically mimic the tetrahedral shape of a stereocenter, as much as humanly possible.
 By

 using a method that depicts (resembles) that of the tetrahedral shape, the student is provided with the best resources (method and model) to not only determine

 the 'Absolute Configuration', yet to mentally conceptualize and rotate the structure.
 All the published methods using three fingers, hand and arms, do not take

 into account that the method itself, should look like (mimic) the tetrahedral structure, as does the following method.
 In addition, students can use this method

 while taking a quiz, exam or final exam.

 McLaurin Method (aka: The Rock-On Method)

 (The photo's are of my hand.
-I understand it is not the most aesthetically pleasing hand, yet I am looking for volunteers.)
+I understand it is not the most aesthetically pleasing hand, yet I am looking for female volunteers.)